 3. How do defective tires cause accidents?

-The tire on a vehicle is responsible for transferring the weight of the vehicle through the axle to the ground.
-The tire also provides traction and steering.
-Drivers rely on tires to control the vehicle at high speeds and avoid obstacles.
-When a tire is defective, it can cause the driver to lose control of the vehicle, causing an accident and injuring the driver, passengers, and others.
+You rely on tires to control your vehicle at high speeds and avoid obstacles.
+When a tire is defective, it can cause you to lose control of the vehicle, resulting in an accident and injuring you and/or others.

 Tread Separation

 The tread is the part of the tire with patterns of grooves that allow the tire to grip the road.
 This includes grooves to allow water to be expelled and prevent hydroplaning on a wet surface.
-If the tread begins to separate from the rest of the tire, also called delamination, the driver can lose control of the vehicle.

 Tire tread separation can occur in new tires with design problems or manufacturing defects.
 Tread separation can also occur in tires that have been retreaded when there has not been enough curing time or inferior products were used to retread the tire.
 Improper flat tire repair can also cause tread separation.